The Retreat Center

 Los Cuartos There are nine private cabins, with a total of 17 rooms.
 Each cabin is fringed by the jungle and has an ocean view.
 They all have large verandahs with hammocks & lounge chairs.
 The rooms are clean, spacious, and simple, with hot water & ceiling fans.
 Most are spacious doubles, some are triples.
 The cabins are scattered around the lodge, and were built using precious woods like Mahogany, Purpleheart, and Rosewood, that was collected over the years mostly from trees that fell down in Tiskita.
 All cabins are only a few minutes walk away from the lodge, the rainforest, and the beach.
 Each cabin is surrounded by trees that attract birds, butterflies, monkeys, and other wildlife, making the cabins’ decks often one of the best spots to relax and watch the wildlife go by.
-Please keep in mind this is not a resort - it's a jungle lodge.
-If you are looking for a resort with central AC and turn-down service, this is simply NOT the retreat for you.
-If you appreciate wild beauty, barefoot adventures, monkeys, turtles, ceviche, cold beer, black sand beaches, then this IS for you!
+Please keep in mind this is not a resort - it's a simple + wild jungle lodge.
+If you are looking for a resort, air-conditioning, or turn-down service, this is simply NOT the retreat for you.
+If you appreciate wild beauty, barefoot adventures, curious monkeys, turtles, ceviche, cold beer, black sand beaches, then this IS for you!

 Actividades.
 There are a ton of optional activities that you can do on your free time. (these are not included in the retreat price) Horseback riding, Tiskita has horses, with local guides, and the usual ride is a few hours going way up into the forest, and along the beach at low-tide.
 Biking.
 Mountain bikes are available if you want to go for a ride on your own, it's nice to ride on the road that goes into town.
 Surfing.
 Pavones is the third-longest left break in the world and great for anything from beginners to experts.
 We know two great Costa Rican instructors, they have boards and rash guards and everything you need.
 Classes are usually around two hours, cost US $40, and are worth it.
 Evening Jungle Walks.
 Jungle hike at night with a naturalist guide... it's a whole different experience in the rainforest.
 Boat/fishing tours.
 One of the local fishermen takes out small groups for a half-day on his panga fishing boat.
 Anything you catch we can cook for you for dinner :) If you don't want to fish, you can also just cruise around and look for whales & dolphins.Un Poco Más.

-The property has a beautiful waterfall and naturally formed mini fiver 'jaccuzzis' only a few minutes walk through the jungle.
+The property has a beautiful waterfall and naturally formed mini 'jaccuzzis' only a few minutes walk through the jungle.
 There's over 15km of rainforest trails with varying levels of difficulty.
 The paths criss-cross so there's lots of possibility for jungle walks, and they're all well-marked.
 The beach is a short stroll down the hill, with warm water that is nice to swim in.
-There are also tidal pools large enough to swim and snorkel in.
+There are also tidal pools large enough to swim, if you catch the right tide!
 Tiskita has a large organic fruit orchard with over 100 species of fruits.
-Most fruit is enjoyed by the wildlife and whatever the guests pick for themselves.
+Most fruit is devoured by the wildlife and whatever is left, the guests pick for themselves.
 Tiskita also has a lovely pool!What's not included in the price?

 Your int'l & domestic travel (but we'll help coordinate to keep things easy-breezy).
 Alcohol (you're welcome to drink, but you gotta pay for it!).
 Extra activities beyond what we've organized (like getting a massage, or taking a surf lesson).
 If you want to stay extra nights (many people end up staying an extra night or two, either before the retreat starts, or after it finishes.